MarcBS/multimodal_keras_wrapper/README.md

 ## Documentation

-You can access the initial documentation version in [doc/build/html/index.html](https://github.com/MarcBS/staged_keras_wrapper/tree/master/doc/build/html)
+You can access the library documentation page at [marcbs.github.io/staged_keras_wrapper](http://marcbs.github.io/staged_keras_wrapper).

-See code examples in demo.ipynb and test.py
+Some code examples are available in demo.ipynb and test.py.
+Additionally, in the section Projects you can see some practical examples of projects using this library.

 ## Dependencies